dominickpastore/ruddr/docs/updaters.rst

 ``fqdns``
     A list of fully qualified domain names to update the A and AAAA records for.
-Multiple domain names should be separated by whitespace (note: if using newlines as a separator, lines after the first must be indented).
+Multiple domain names should be separated by whitespace.
 These may be your root domains (e.g. example.com), subdomains (e.g. www.example.com), or any mixture of both.

 ``endpoint``
     The API endpoint to use, that is, the base URL for the LiveDNS API.
 This